Luxury brands hedge their bets with smartwatches

 Therefore, the partnerships unveiled at the Baselworld fair actually involve little investment for luxury brands - aside from their marketing efforts - but represent potentially high returns in terms of image and sales.

-On Thursday, LVMH's Tag Heuer and Bulgari, and Kering's Gucci were among the more than dozen or so watch brands that announced partnerships with technology companies.
+On Thursday, LVMH's (LVMH.PA) Tag Heuer and Bulgari, and Kering's (PRTP.PA) Gucci were among the more than dozen or so watch brands that announced partnerships with technology companies.

 Regarding Tag Heuer's alliance with U.S. chip maker Intel and Google unveiled on Thursday, independent financial analyst Richard Windsor said: "I strongly suspect that Intel and Google will be putting up the majority of the development costs of the product, which is expected to be launched before the end of the year."